Battle of the BLUES Bands Contestants - Enter Now!

 Silver Spring, MD 20910

-are paid to perform at the 2017 FREE College Park Blues Festival (an IBC Fundraiser) on Saturday, November 4, 2017 AND at the 2018 FREE Annual DC Blues Festival AND represents the DC Blues Society at the 2018 International Blues Challenge in Memphis, TN.
+are paid to perform at the 2017 FREE College Park Blues Festival (an IBC Fundraiser) on Saturday, November 4, 2017 AND at the 2018 FREE Annual DC Blues Festival (Subject to Change) AND represents the DC Blues Society at the 2018 International Blues Challenge in Memphis, TN.

 The contest is open to blues artists from DC, Maryland and Virginia.

 How to Enter

 enter: print and fill out the DCBS IBC Application form (write